 - 1/2 of a tablespoon of garlic powder

-- 1/2 of tablespoon of unsweetened baking cocoa, optional
+- 1/2 of a tablespoon of unsweetened baking cocoa, optional

 - 1 teaspoon ground cinnamon